msmwh/Sazito/README.md

   - Backup script running every one minute on master node
   - ServiceAccount creation script with kubeconfig generation targeting specific namespace and serviceaccount
 - `vagrant/` Vagrantfile for VM provisioning if needed
-- `kubeconfig` file for authenticating and managing the cluster

 ## Overview Of Aample App Architecture